Deep Dynamic Factor Models

 { {First Version: February 2020\\This version: \today}} \cleanlookdateon

+\blfootnote{ This work reflects the analysis and views of the authors, Paolo Andreini, Cosimo Izzo and Giovanni Ricco.
+No reader should interpret this work to present the views of any third party.
+Assumptions, opinions, views and estimates constitute the authors' judgment as of the date given and are subject to change without notice and without duty to update.

+The replication code for the simulations of this paper is available on the \href{https://github.com/cosimoizzo/DDFM}{GitHub repository}.

-\blfootnote{Equal contribution, authors' names appear in alphabetical order.
-We are grateful to Antonello D'Agostino, Aldo Lipani, Jasper McMahon, Francesca Medda, Ramin Okhrati, Filippo Pellegrino, Giuseppe Ragusa and Lucrezia Reichlin for many helpful suggestions and comments.}
+We are grateful to Matteo Barigozzi, Antonello D'Agostino, Aldo Lipani, Massimiliano Marcellino, Jasper McMahon, Francesca Medda, Ramin Okhrati, Filippo Pellegrino, Ivan Petrella, Giuseppe Ragusa and Lucrezia Reichlin and to the conference participants of the the 2nd Vienna Workshop on Economic Forecasting 2020, the 40th International Symposium on Forecasting, the 18th Real-Time Data Analysis Methods and Applications conference, and the CFE-CMStatistics 2022 conference for many helpful suggestions and comments. }